The Best Waste Management Practices

 This process will not exactly be easy, since you might own a huge business that tends to produce a lot of waste.
 But if you (and your associates) can, make sure to try and do the following:

 Once you have all of the data, you can determine how much and what type of waste is leaving each facility.
-That way, you will be able to set reasonable goals when it comes to reducing those numbers.
+That way, you can set reasonable goals for reducing those numbers.

 Donate What You Can